 - Hide All Node Contents

-You can show the hierarchy in your notes by choosing the Indented Structure of your notes or choose the Flat Structure to remove that organisation.
-You can increase the font size of your text or decrease it.
+You can show the hierarchy in your notes by choosing the Indented Structure of your notes or the Flat Structure to remove that organisation.
+You can change the font size of your text or decrease it.

 You can choose where you want to save your work.
 WriteMapper doesn’t store any of your work in their app and this is very comforting as far as the safety of your data is concerned.
 You have full control over where your work is stored.
-You can save it locally to Files or other apps of your choice.
+You can save it to Files or any other app.
 Save WriteMap As lets you rename your document before saving it.

 You can search your mind map.
 The search tool in WriteMapper is very responsive.
 Your results display below the Quick Search text field.
 However, when you tap your results, the app only highlights the node your results are in.
 This is great if you’re looking for a node, not so much when you want the content in the nodes.
 Let’s hope the developers will give us the ability to open our search results and display the searched terms in highlights.
 The search tool in WriteMapper certainly needs some attention.